The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Nominal unit labour cost data are usually revised to reflect data changes in its components.
 Revisions may stem from implementation of new compilation standards (e.g. ESA 2010), periodic benchmarking on population census results, and changes in the labour force survey methodology.
 GDP can be revised in relation to an improved recording of global business activities, addressing issues raised in the context of the GNI or EDP verification process, as well as other methodological or technical improvements.
 These methodological and statistical changes may lead to some breaks in the data series if back estimations are not done for all underlying series.

 Cross-national comparability is very high due to the use of a common national accounts framework and the standardized ULC formulae to derive the statistics, but also owing to continuous efforts to enhance harmonization of the definition, coverage, and methodological treatment of the components comprising this labour cost indicator.
 The prevalence of this approach has been sought in due consideration of the use of different sources for the primary data of labour input (household surveys, business surveys administrative records, etc.), the importance of adjustments for alignment with national accounts concepts and statistical conversion techniques (e.g. from jobs to persons and to full-time equivalents).
-Croatia and Poland (both in 2019) flagged a break in their time series.
+In this context, it may be noted that Poland flagged a break in its time series (in 2019).

-The following headline indicator based on government finance statistics is included in the MIP:
+The following headline indicator based on government finance statistics is included in the MIP scoreboard:

 Institutional issues